-- The completion of the preparations for a Phase 2b clinical trial in advanced, inoperable non-metastatic pancreatic cancer and its associated pain to be conducted by Translational Drug Development, LLC ("TD2") in the United States with study sites in Europe and Australia; - · The completion of the preparations for a clinical trial that will examine the effectiveness of the Company's pancreatic cancer treatment in reducing the accumulation of malignant ascites fluid in the abdomen that is characteristic of pancreatic and other abdominal cancers.
-This clinical trial will be conducted by TD2 in the United States; - The completion of preclinical studies that involve the encapsulation of the Melligen cells using the Cell-in-a-Box [®] technology to develop a treatment for Type 1 diabetes and Type 2 insulin-dependent diabetes; - The enhancement of the Company's ability to expand into the biotechnology arena through further research and partnering agreements in cancer and diabetes; - The acquisition of contracts that generate revenue or provide research and development capital utilizing the Company's sublicensing rights; - The further development of uses of the Cell-in-a-Box[®] technology platform through contracts, licensing agreements and joint ventures with other companies; and - The completion of testing, expansion and marketing of existing and newly derived product candidates.
+- The completion of the preparations for a Phase 2b clinical trial in advanced, inoperable non-metastatic pancreatic cancer and its associated pain to be conducted by Translational Drug Development, LLC ("TD2") in the United States with study sites in Europe and Australia; - The completion of the preparations for a clinical trial that will examine the effectiveness of the Company's pancreatic cancer treatment in reducing the accumulation of malignant ascites fluid in the abdomen that is characteristic of pancreatic and other abdominal cancers.
+This clinical trial will be conducted by TD2 in the United States; - The completion of preclinical studies that involve the encapsulation of the Melligen cells using the Cell-in-a-Box® technology to develop a treatment for Type 1 diabetes and Type 2 insulin-dependent diabetes; - The enhancement of the Company's ability to expand into the biotechnology arena through further research and partnering agreements in cancer and diabetes; - The acquisition of contracts that generate revenue or provide research and development capital utilizing the Company's sublicensing rights; - The further development of uses of the Cell-in-a-Box® technology platform through contracts, licensing agreements and joint ventures with other companies; and - The completion of testing, expansion and marketing of existing and newly derived product candidates.

-NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (AS RESTATED)

-This Quarterly Report on Form 10-Q ("Report") should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended April 30, 2015.
+This Amendment No. 1 on Form 10-Q/A ("Amended Filing" or "Report") to the Company's Quarterly Report on Form 10-Q for the period ended October 31, 2015 should be read in conjunction with the Company's Annual Report on Form 10-K/A for the year ended April 30, 2015.
 Unless the context otherwise requires, references in these notes are to the unaudited condensed consolidated financial statements of the Company and its consolidated subsidiaries.